hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modifiers.md

 * Scopes: Defines just how long a particular dependency persists.
 * Registrations: Updating or changing the dependency to be provided.
-* Contexts: Defines Factory overrides that should occur when the app is running is a spcific context.
+* Contexts: Defines Factory overrides that should occur when the app is running is a specific context.
 * Decorators: Defines code to be run whenever a dependency is resolved.
 * Resets: Reseting a Factory's registrations or scope cache.